 Sally Mays MBACP Counsellor/Supervisor PG Dip Counselling (M) Exeter University

 In these difficult times, I am offering my services at a reduced/negotiable price owing to the telephone or Skype nature of any contact.
 I offer an initial half hour chat on the telephone to establish the issues for which you may be seeking help, and also to negotiate how the contact will take place.
-In view of the continuing crisis, I am happy to offer 4 sessions, paid for in advance, @ £25 per session.
-Now please read on!
+You can pay per session (£35), or pay in advance for six sessions @ £200.

 I understand how much courage it requires to take the initial plunge in seeking help.
 If confidence has been knocked, or a persistent anxiety has led to depression, it is then that a trained listening ear can provide a positive first step.
 Such issues may well, right now, be exacerbated by the current coronavirus crisis.
 Voicing fears, and working towards a healthier approach to life and its challenges, can be a need at the best of times - but when we feel especially stressed, or anxious, that requirement becomes stronger.
 At the moment, in the context of a pandemic, everything can seem even more bleak or frightening.
 Now, more than ever, we may reflect on what our existence has been, and strive towards a future in which life becomes what we would most like it to be.
 Everyone desires a return to normality, but in the meantime we have to make sense of our lives, and find strategies to keep us positive.